Newfoundland Temperament: What's Good About 'Em, What's Bad About 'Em

 The AKC Standard says, "Sweetness of temperament is the hallmark of the Newfoundland."

-Calm, dignified, and generally quiet, he does best in a spacious home in the suburbs or country, preferably in a nonhumid climate, ideally with access to a lake or pond.
+Calm, dignified, and generally quiet, this big breed does best in a spacious home in the suburbs or country, preferably in a non-humid climate, ideally with access to a lake or pond.
+Newfoundlands love love love the water!

-To stay fit, the Newfoundland needs long daily walks.
-Swimming is much appreciated.
+To stay fit, a Newf needs long daily walks.
 He loves to romp in the snow, and pulling a cart or carrying a backpack gives him a purpose in life.
+Did I mention that he loves to swim?

 This kindly breed is good-natured with everyone, especially children, though they should be as well-behaved as he is.
-He is very sociable and needs more companionship than many other breeds -- he doesn't do well when left alone for long periods.
+He is very sociable and needs more companionship than many other breeds.
+Newfoundlands don't do well when left alone for long periods.

-Early socialization is critical in developing a stable temperament, for some male Newfoundlands are aggressive with other male dogs, and a very few may be dominant-aggressive toward people.
+Early socialization with lots of nice people and other dogs is critical in developing a stable temperament.
+Some male Newfoundlands are aggressive with other male dogs, and a very few may be dominant-aggressive toward people.
 Excessive shyness is also seen.

 If you want a dog who...

-- Is heavy and powerful, with a thick furry coat
+- Is heavily-built and powerful, with a thick furry coat

-- Loves pulling carts and sleds and romping in cold weather
+- pulling carts and sleds, romping in cold weather, and swimming

 - Is responsive to training in a slow, good-natured way